soos3d/SpectraX/README.md

   ifconfig | grep "inet " | grep -v 127.0.0.1
   ```
 - Ensure your firewall allows traffic on the required ports

+### Getting Help

+If you encounter issues not covered here:

+1. Check the logs for error messages
+2. Try running with verbose output: `./surveillance.sh custom --verbose`
+3. Reset credentials if authentication issues persist: `python -m videofeed.surveillance reset`